 The most popular part is the old port along the water where the Cathedral Notre Dame, which is sensational.

-The old port, despite being a massive tourist attraction, is also a local spot as it has beautiful old architecture.
+Despite being a massive tourist attraction, it’s still a popular local spot for its beautiful old architecture and charming ambience.

 Along the St Lawrence River, which used to be a port, there are old silos and massive warehouses that have been restored and New York loft-style apartments.

-Look out for the colourful Quebec style that has emerged and Montreal fashions.
+Look out for the colourful Quebec style that has emerged and chic Montreal fashions.

 Rue St Lawrence has become a dining and entertainment spot where you’ll find your lounges, bars, music clubs and jazz clubs.